 Being an entrepreneur implies putting in countless hours of work.
 The limit between work and home is not always set.
 However, I always manage to spend quality time with my children and empty my head from professional matters.
 Having a personal life is a cornerstone of my work.

 When I’m with my family, I’m a 100% dedicated.
 I don’t answer the phone when I play with my children, and I don’t bring my laptop along during our weekend trips.
-I am drawing a clear line between both worlds, in order to have complete focus on what I am doing.
+I am drawing a clear line between both worlds, in order to have a complete focus on what I am doing.

 My wife is also the reason this whole thing works out: she helps me keep the balance.
 Every morning I bring my children to school, and at bedtime, I tuck them in and read them a story, even if it involves finishing my work later at night.